 Oracle makes compliance progress

 Oracle has been accused of falling behind its chief rival in the business applications market, Germany's SAP AG, in the area of compliance.
-In an interview last summer,
+In an interview last summer, Since that discussion, experts say Oracle has made some significant steps forward in regard to compliance, beginning with a governance, risk and compliance (GRC) software suite based on Stellent's technology.

 But it's important to understand that Oracle Audit Vault does not directly help companies comply with any specific regulations found in, for example, the Sarbanes-Oxley Act, said Trent Henry, a senior analyst with the Midvale, Utah-based Burton Group.
 Instead, he explained, the software gives organizations a way of proving to auditors that they have control over users and the effects that they have on database management systems -- which are essentially the systems of record for financial status.